From Sleek and Smooth to Textured and Rustic: Exploring the Versatility of Concrete Finish Types

 Troweled Finish Concrete

-Using a steel trowel to create a smooth and glossy surface, a troweled finish concrete.
-This finish is commonly used in commercial spaces such as showrooms and retail stores, where a sleek and professional look is desired.
-The troweled finish is also known for its durability and resistance to wear and tear.
+A troweled finish is achieved by using a steel trowel to create a smooth, glossy surface.
+This finish is particularly favored in commercial environments such as showrooms and retail spaces, where a polished and professional appearance is essential.
+Additionally, the troweled finish is recognized for its durability and resistance to wear.

 Broom Finish Concrete